• Skip to primary navigation

 Context:

-‘NDIS supports’, as defined in the new section 10 of the NDIS Act 2013 and Schedule 1 of the NDIS (Getting the NDIS Back on Track No.1) (NDIS Supports) Transitional Rules 2024, include:
+• ‘NDIS supports’ are now defined in section 10 of the NDIS Act 2013 and Schedule 1 of the NDIS (Getting the NDIS Back on Track No.1) (NDIS Supports) Transitional Rules 2024.

 • early intervention supports for early childhood (0-9 years) (Item 17); and